Agentic Engineering / Foundation

 Thesis

-Top #1 Opportunity for Senior Engineers: Agentic Engineering teaches a practical agentic engineering move: IndyDevDan argues that the gap between low and high performing senior engineers now comes down to five pillars of agentic engineering: owning your agent harness, building software factories, writing extensible software, running useful always-on agents, and granting agents broad API access.
+Top #1 Opportunity for Senior Engineers: Agentic Engineering teaches a practical ai strategy move: IndyDevDan frames agentic engineering as the top opportunity for senior engineers and lays out five compounding pillars: owning your agent harness (he uses the Pi coding agent), building software factories instead of features, writing extensible software, running always-on agents governed by token arbitrage, and giving agents broad API access.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.